grafana/grafana/docs/sources/features/datasources/cloudmonitoring.md

 ##### Alignment Period/Group by Time

 The `Alignment Period` groups a metric by time if an aggregation is chosen.
-The default is to use the GCP Stackdriver default groupings (which allows you to compare graphs in Grafana with graphs in the Stackdriver UI).
+The default is to use the GCP Google Cloud Monitoring default groupings (which allows you to compare graphs in Grafana with graphs in the Google Cloud Monitoring UI).
-The option is called `Stackdriver auto` and the defaults are:
+The option is called `cloud monitoring auto` and the defaults are:

 - 1m for time ranges < 23 hours
 - 5m for time ranges >= 23 hours and < 6 days
 - 1h for time ranges >= 6 days

-The other automatic option is `Grafana auto`.
+The other automatic option is `grafana auto`.
 This will automatically set the group by time depending on the time range chosen and the width of the graph panel.
 Read more about the details [here](http://docs.grafana.org/variables/templates-and-variables/#the-interval-variable).

 It is also possible to choose fixed time intervals to group by, like `1h` or `1d`.